 If you prefer the taste of a higher-fat yogurt, it’s OK to move up to 1 or 2 percent.
 Some new research indicates that saturated fat in dairy might not be the bad guy we once thought.
 For example, a 2011 study from Brown University found that eating dairy products wasn’t linked to heart attack risk, possibly because there are other protective nutrients in dairy that balance out the effects of saturated fat.
 You can even go for full-fat if you have the cals to spare; just make it your saturated-fat splurge of the day.

 Read labels carefully

-Luckily, it’s easy to tell if your yogurt includes probiotics.
+Luckily, it’s easy to tell if it includes probiotics.
 The National Yogurt Association has created a Live & Active Cultures seal for products that contain significant amounts of L. bulgaricus and S. thermophilus.
 (These two bacteria, in particular, must be used in order for a product to be called “yogurt,” per federal regulations.
 You might see additional cultures listed, but the research on their health benefits is still emerging; a yogurt that contains more cultures isn’t necessarily better for you.)
 Not every company chooses to carry the seal, so you can also look for “Live and Active Cultures” on the label or L. bulgaricus and S. thermophilus in the ingredient list.
 If a product has been heat-treated after culturing, the company is required to say so on the label.